 Trailing stop orders can also be used to determine when to execute a buy order or a sell order.
 Based on the two scenarios discussed, we can set a trailing stop sell order when trading in an open long position.
 This is done to maximize and protect our profit in a rising market and limit our losses when the market swings the other way.

 As you can see, respective buy and sell orders protect you regardless of where the market swings.
-The trailing stop price follows the market price, but when the market changes direction, the trigger price doesn’t change.
+The trailing stop price follows the market price, but the trigger price doesn’t change when the market changes direction.

 Why Use a Trailing Stop Order?